 about jessica

-Jessica was born in Cork and migrated to Australia when less than a year old.
-From then until the age of 10, she grew up in Sydney with a typical Aussie childhood spent at the beach, camping and on long road trips.
-At the age of 10, she relocated back to Ireland where she completed high school before moving to Scotland for five years.
-At the University of Stirling, she completed a combined honours BSc.
-Environmental Science & Media Journalism across four years.
+Jessica was born in Cork and emigrated to Australia when less than a year old.
+From then until the age of 10, she grew up in Sydney with a typical Aussie childhood spent at the beach and camping.
+She then relocated back to Ireland where she completed high school before moving to Scotland for five years.
+At the University of Stirling she completed a combined honours BSc.
+Environmental Science & Media across four years.
 Thereafter, she returned to Sydney.
+Jessica worked in subediting and staff-writer roles before going freelance.
+In 2011 she published the first of her three books, and her career has since been carved out of contract and freelance work for some of the leading industry mastheads in various Australian industries.
+All of this has been juggled with full-time motherhood.
+Julien was born in 2013 and Charlotte followed in 2016.

 books